 Seixal Natural Pools, Madeira

-Staying on the island of Madeira, this natural swimming location is the closest thing you'll find a natural infinity pool in Portugal.
-The Seixal Natural Pools on Madeira Island are also of volcanic origin and these tidal pools are perfect for a relaxing swim and exploring.
+Staying on the island of Madeira, the Seixal Natural Pools offer the closest experience to a natural infinity pool in Portugal.
+These tidal pools, also of volcanic origin, are perfect for a relaxing swim and exploration.

-With lots of caves and unique rock formations and rock pools to discover, possibly the best part of these lava rock pools in Madeira is that they are free of charge!
-However, be warned, the water here is known for being very cold and isn't for the faint hearted!
+The Seixal Natural Pools feature numerous caves, unique rock formations, and rock pools, providing plenty to discover.
+One of the best aspects of these lava rock pools is that they are free of charge!
+However, be prepared—the water here is known for being very cold, making it ideal for those who are brave enough to take the plunge!

 Azenhas do Mar Natural Pools, Sintra